emrahcom/emrah-buster-templates/doc/jitsi_dev.md

 ```

 ## 4. Dev folder
-The related repositories are already cloned on `/home/dev`.
-Go there and start
+The development tools are already installed and the related repositories are
-working:
+already cloned on `/home/dev`.
+Go there and start working:

 ```bash
 cd /home/dev